 Porsche Panamera Turbo S E-Hybrid Ceramic Brakes

-At $460,100, the 2019 Porsche Panamera Turbo S E-Hybrid isn’t exactly modestly priced.
+The 2019 Porsche Panamera Turbo S E-Hybrid 4D Coupe isn’t exactly modestly priced.
+According to Car Experts, the 2019 model ranges anywhere from $150,100 to $354,700.
 It’s a notorious speed demon, but all that power is hard to slow down, which means you might want to add ceramic brakes to the package.
 If you do, the price jumps by $20,980.

 Tesla’s Ludicrous Speed